BBB Warns of Kansas Debt Collection Scams

 Identifying a scam

-Debt collection scammers call consumers, claiming to work for a law firm, government agency, or loan company, such as a payday loan firm, that is attempting to collect a debt from the victim.
+Debt collection scammers call consumers, claiming to work for a law firm, government agency, or loan company that is attempting to collect a debt from the victim.
 They sometimes use personal information to create confusion; consumers may believe they’ve forgotten about an old debt.
 In reality, the debt they are looking to collect doesn’t exist.
 But if you let the scammer know that you don’t owe money, they may resort to fear tactics, threatening consumers with lawsuits, wage garnishment, or even an arrest or court appearance.

 Responding to a scam